 - On the Email page of the event settings, configure your email settings:

 - EMail SMTP port: The port to connect to the SMTP server on.
 This is tied with the connection type setting – if you change the connection type setting, then you probably need to change this too.
-The default of 465 should be correct for most email accounts (including GMail accounts), because it is the default port for TLS/SSL connections.
+The default of 465 should be correct for most email accounts (including Google-hosted accounts), because it is the default port for TLS/SSL connections.

 - At the top of the page, reselect the desired email option (Dropbox Link or As Attachment), and touch the button “Test Email“.